LiFei121/K-Half/README.md

 cd data/ICEWS14
 python data-input.py
 ```
-The dataset at this point is the dataset after filtering for outdated knowledge
+After processing the datasets in the former steps, the dataset at this stage is the filtered version with outdated facts being removed.
+To verify our assumption that outdated facts actually have a negative impact on the performance of TKGs reasoning, we conduct reasoning experiments on these datasets.

 ### Reasoing over Temporal Knowledge Graphs